 Avoid using old versions of the logo.

-Avoid using logo on contextually colored background.
+Avoid using the logo on a contextually colored background.

 Avoid stretching or compressing the logo.